How to Calculate Pints, Quarts, Gallons to and from Pounds.

 Note: the tilde (~) is the mathematical symbol for approximate.

-Water Tank Size and Volume Formula
+Water Tank Size Volume Formula and Answers

 And how much does the water weigh in a full water heater.

 From the above NASA chart we see the volume formula for a cylinder is V = (πd2h)/4.